barumau/panlingue/eng/101_duni_lekse.md

 As you can see, the same word is written and pronounced differently in different languages.
 This is typical of international words.
 They get adapted in almost every language to their own spelling system.
-Likewise it is necessary to adapt this word to the spelling and pronunciation rules of Pandunia.
+Likewise it is necessary to adapt this word to the spelling and pronunciation rules of Panlingue.
-So the Pandunia word for language becomes **bax**.
+So the Panlingue word for language becomes **bax**.

 ### Examples of global words